The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Newsletters

 Additionally, highlight upcoming involvement opportunities like fundraising events, volunteer opportunities, and advocacy efforts to encourage meaningful action.
-A well-rounded newsletter will keep supporters informed, involved, and inspired.
+A well-rounded newsletter keeps supporters informed, involved, and inspired.

 Donation Appeals